amulyasharmak/Analysis-of-Honeypot-Data/README.md

 Attack Vectors Distribution: A pie chart was created to show the proportion of different attack vectors (TCP, UDP, ICMP).
 Attack Frequency by Host and Type: A grouped bar chart was used to analyze the number of attacks per host categorized by attack type.

+# Data Source:
+The data was obtained from Secrepo (https://www.secrepo.com/), a reliable source of honeypot data.
+The dataset is available in CSV format and includes various fields such as DateTime, host, source IP, protocol, attack type, source port, destination port, country, latitude, and longitude.
+This comprehensive dataset allows for a detailed analysis of attack patterns and trends.

 # Conclusions:
 The analysis provided important information about how and when attacks happen.
 It helped us find high-risk areas and times when attacks are more frequent.
 By understanding which types of attacks are most common and which hosts are most vulnerable, we can create better cybersecurity strategies.